theonethread/falkor-auth-server/readme.md

 ### **Man Page**

 By default the `falkor-auth-server` project ships with a pre-compiled man page when installed on Unix-like operating systems.
-The manual was created by converting the file [`man/man.md`](man/man.md "Open").
+The manual was created by converting the files [`man/man.md`](man/man.md "Open") and [`man/passwd.md`](man/passwd.md "Open").

 To recompile the manual, make sure that [`Pandoc`](https://pandoc.org/ "Visit") is installed, and present in the `PATH`, then run: